-The entire point of a Chromebook is to maximize efficiency while keeping costs low.
-Most of the hard work is done in the clouds, which means that manufacturers can skip on some of the high-end hardware.
-As a result, there are some serious values available in the form of Chromebooks for under $200, and here are some of the best options.
+The entire point of a Chromebook is to maximize efficiency without as much of the cost.
+Most of the hard work is done in the cloud, which means that manufacturers can skip most of the high-end hardware.
+As a result, there are some value picks available in Chromebooks for under $200, and here are the best options.

 With value in mind, most of these models are neither brand-new nor particularly powerful.
 However, they should do the trick in keeping you afloat.
 Now then, on to our top picks.

 Best Chromebooks under $200:

 - HP Chromebook 11a

 - Acer Chromebook C720 (used)

 Editor’s note: We’ll be updating this list of the best Chromebooks regularly as new ones launch.

 1. HP Chromebook 11a